jagwoz/ma-thesis-fragment/README.md

-# My master thesis fragment
+# My master's thesis fragment

 This is an excerpt from my master thesis, which involves implementing an immersive game using augmented, virtual or mixed reality technology.